 - Management of observability data within distributed systems with OpenTelemetry

 - Building apps on your Android phone, whether it’s a Samsung or a Pixel

 The Java Virtual Machine (JVM) is a Java feature that sets it apart from other programming platforms.
 Java’s primary purpose is to Write once, run anywhere, so you can learn one language and apply it to any device.

-Back in 1995, the idea of a single platform to rule them all was laughable, and even today it’s a remarkable feat.
-Installing the JVM is remarkably easy and getting started with it is free.
+In 1995, the idea of a single platform to rule them all was laughable, and even today, it’s a remarkable feat.
+Installing the JVM is easy and getting started with it is free.

 Any tutorial you pick up to learn java will start with instructions on how to install it.
 In most cases, instructors will give you the standard instruction to download it from oracle.com and manually install the binary.
 My recommendation is to skip all of that and install the OpenJDK, which doesn’t come with any Oracle baggage.